megalithic/bits-and-bobs/README.markdown

 For some submodule info, rather, [a cheatsheet](http://blog.jacius.info/git-submodule-cheat-sheet/).

+## extrees

+I also created a handy little command-line note taking app.
+It's provided at bin/noter.rb.

+It is pretty basic right now, but hope to break it out into its own repo soon with a more robust (but still simplistic in UX) feature set.
+Stay tuned for that.
+For now though, to use it, give the file's source a read.
+Has basic usage and details about it.

 ## additional reading

 There are many great dotfiles repos to check out and in general get inspiration